ErillLab/Markov_DNA_gen/README.md

 ## Example

-There are two examples located in the examples folder.
-The first one uses the function that returns the list of sequences and the second one uses the iterative form of the generator generator.
+There are some examples located in the examples folder.
+To execute them, the following command can be used:

 ```bash
     python3 examples/exampleX.py
 ```

-Where X can be 1 or 2 depending on the genereting method.
+Where X can be [1..4] depending on the genereting method.

+- Example 1: Shows how to use the function that returns the list of sequences.
+- Example 2: Shows how to use the iterative form of the generator generator.
+- Example 3: An example using the ```AUXILIAR``` mode for empty transitions.
+- Example 4: An example using the ```RANDOM``` mode for empty transitions.

 ## Authors